Age-Appropriate Priorities: Direct Assignment versus Draft

 Who Attends the Draft

-The manager of each team in the division must attend the draft in order to select players for his/her team.
+In addition to the Player Agent, the manager of each team in the division must attend the draft in order to select players for his/her team.
 In some divisions, other coaches are permitted to attend as well.
 Often, the Divisional Commissioner will also attend the draft.

 The Draft Pool